Breaking Down EU MDR Implementation for Class 1 Medical Devices

 The new regulation now lists 22 rules for classification, compared with the previous 18.

-Because of the up-classification in the new regulations, it is critical for Class I manufacturers to first & foremost familiarize themselves with the newest classification rules.
+Because of the up-classification in the new regulations, it is critical for Class I manufacturers to first & foremost familiarize themselves with the latest classification rules.

 - Whether their devices fall under a new classification or not.

-- And if new conformity assessment routes are now applicable to their product range or not.
+- And whether new conformity assessment routes are now applicable to their product range.

-- To achieve compliance under the aegis of the new regulations, it is important for Class I manufacturers not to underestimate the importance of acting quickly, without delay.
+- To achieve compliance under the aegis of the new regulations, it is essential for Class I manufacturers not to underestimate the importance of acting quickly, without delay.

 - Understanding the pivotal role that the NBs play in compliance, manufacturers should engage with their NB as quickly as possible, especially if a medical device has been up-classified to meet the new regulatory requirements in time.